mindersec/minder/docs/docs/how-to/remediate-pullrequest.md

 * A Minder account
 * An enrolled Provider (e.g., GitHub) and registered repositories

-## Create a rule type that has support for pull request auto remediation
+## Create a rule type that has support for pull request automatic remediation

-The pull request auto remediation feature provides the functionality to fix a failed rule type by creating a pull request.
+The pull request automatic remediation feature provides the functionality to fix a failed rule type by creating a pull request.

 This feature is only available for rule types that support it.
 To find out if a rule type supports it, check the `remediate` section in their `<alert-type>.yaml` file.
 It should have the `pull_request` section defined like below: